-- Proof of your qualifications: you will be asked to show your original documents to HR.
-We will also take copies of these
+- Proof of your qualifications: you will be asked to show your original documents to HR who will take copies of these.

 - HMRC Tax Form: confirmation of your tax details will be requested, this is to enable us to process your tax correctly.
 These details will be kept on file.

 - Personal Details Form: you will be asked to complete a form with personal details including address, emergency contact details, bank details and next of kin details.
 This is so we have a contact in case you have an emergency at work.
-You will also be asked to provide information relating to equal opportunities monitoring and the Higher Education Statistics Agency (HESA), which is a mandatory requirement for universities.
+You will also be asked to provide information relating to diversity monitoring and the Higher Education Statistics Agency (HESA).
+HESA data is a mandatory requirement for universities.